sunfmin/redisgosearch/README.md

 # redisgosearch

-redisgosearch implements simple full-text search with Golang and Redis.
+redisgosearch implements fast full-text search with Golang and Redis, using Redis's rich support for sets.

 This is a fork of the original package by The Plant and sunfmin.
 This fork has Chinese character support and cleaned-up interfaces with documentation.
 The tests also have no external dependencies other than a working Redis installation.

-The original documentation was here: https://theplant.jp/en/blogs/13-techforce-making-a-simple-full-text-search-with-golang-and-redis, clarified below for convenience.
+The [original documentation](https://theplant.jp/en/blogs/13-techforce-making-a-simple-full-text-search-with-golang-and-redis) is clarified below.

 ## Usage

-redisgosearch uses Redis’s rich support for Sets for fast, realtime, full-text search.

-Imagine you have blog entries:
+Let's say you have blog entries:

 ```go
 type Entry struct {